Path ORAM: An Extremely Simple Oblivious RAM Protocol

 \subsection{Overview}

-We first give an overview of the Path O-RAM protocol.
-The client stores a small amount of local data in a cache.
+We now give an informal overview of the Path ORAM protocol.
+The client stores a small amount of local data in a stash.
 The server-side storage is treated as a binary tree where each node is a bucket that can hold up to a fixed number of blocks.

-We maintain the invariant that at any time, each block is mapped to a uniformly random leaf bucket in the tree, and uncached blocks are always placed in some bucket along the path to the mapped leaf.
-Whenever a block is read from the server, the entire path to the mapped leaf is read into into the cache, the requested block is remapped to another leaf, and then the path is written back to the server.
-When the path is written back to the server, additional blocks in the cache may be evicted into the path as long as the invariant is preserved and there is remaining space in the buckets.
+\paragraph{Main invariant} We maintain the invariant that at any time, each block is mapped to a uniformly random leaf bucket in the tree, and unstashed blocks are always placed in some bucket along the path to the mapped leaf.

+Whenever a block is read from the server, the entire path to the mapped leaf is read into the stash, the requested block is remapped to another leaf, and then the path that was just read is written back to the server.
+When the path is written back to the server, additional blocks in the stash may be evicted into the path as long as the invariant is preserved and there is remaining space in the buckets.